segmentio/segment-docs/src/connections/destinations/catalog/hyperengage/index.md

 Hyperengage (Actions) offers several advantages:

 - **Seamless Data Mapping.** Hyperengage streamlines the process of syncing your user and account data.
-By linking your account, identify, track, and group calls with user or account data will be processed by Hyperengage, bypassing the need for manual API integrations.
+When you link your data, Hyperengage will automatically process Segment's identify, track, and group calls, eliminating the necessity for manual API integrations."
 - **Pre-configured Mapping.** We have prebuilt mappings tailored for Hyperengage with all the necessary parameters, reducing the need for manual customization.
 - **Direct Data Transfer.** Data moves straight from Segment to Hyperengage, eliminating the need for third-party intermediaries.
 - **Event Tracking and User Identification.** With Actions-based destinations, you can keep track of events and identify users and organizations in Hyperengage.